-At the start of the plan Sinead selected a deferred period of 6 months and received her first payment from the insurer of €6,250 at the start of the 7th month.
+At the start of the plan Sinead selected to spread her costs over a deferred period of 6 months and received her first payment from the insurer of €6,250 at the start of the 7th month.

 Over the 4 years, Sinead received 42 monthly payments of €6,250, totalling €262,500, enabling her to meet her financial obligations whilst out of work.